The Prince of Parthia

-The Prince of Parthia is a Neo-Classical tragedy by Thomas Godfrey and was the first stage play written by an American to be presented in the United States by a professional cast of actors, on April 24, 1767.
+The Prince of Parthia is a Neo-Classical tragedy by Thomas Godfrey and was the first stage play written by an American to be presented in the United States by a professional cast of actors, on April 24, 1767, at the Southwark Theatre in Philadelphia.
 It was first published in 1765.
 It is set in the Parthian Empire in the 1st century A.D. during the Arsacid dynasty.

 Plot

-It mostly follows the unities of time (happens in a short amount of time, usually 24 hours), place (happens in one place) and plot (one or few plot lines).
+The Prince of Parthia mostly follows the unities of time (happens in a short amount of time, usually 24 hours), place (happens in one place) and plot (one or few plot lines).
 It also has a five-act structure, and most of the characters follow decorum.
 However, with verisimilitude (or, the appearance of truth), the play is lacking.
 The idea that the entire plot line could happen within 24 to 48 hours is astonishing.

 In the first act, Phraates, an officer at court, and Gotarzes, a prince, discuss Prince Arsaces’ triumphal return from foreign wars.
 But there is trouble at home.
 Vardanes, the brother of Gotarzes and Arsaces, is jealous of Arsaces' marital successes.
 Thermusa, Arsaces’ stepmother and the Queen of Parthia, wants to avenge her son Vonones who was killed by Arsaces for treason.
 Vardanes and his officer, Lysias, decide to use Thermusa’s vengeance to destroy Arsaces.
 Meanwhile, Evanthe, whose father, King Bethas, has been imprisoned, is in love with Arsaces, but Artabanus, the King of Parthia, has illicit feelings for Evanthe.
 The plot then moves into Act Two; when Vardanes and Lysias hear Arsaces tell Bethas that he loves Evanthe, they decide to tell King Artabanus that Arsaces is a traitor for sympathizing with Parthian enemies.
 And that is all; like most plays with a five-act structure, there are usually one or two acts that are just one scene.
 This keeps the five-act structure, but does not mess with the believability of the plot.